-Investment this year in Africa is set to drop between 25 percent to 40 percent, UNCTAD reported, while it is expected to fall up to 45 percent among developing countries in Asia and by as much as half in Latin America.
+Investment this year in Africa is set to drop between 25-40%, UNCTAD reported, while it is expected to fall up to 45% among developing countries in Asia and by as much as half in Latin America.

-Global foreign direct investment had edged up by 3 percent last year, after dropping in the previous two years due to increased trade tensions, financial volatility, rising interest rates in rich nations and expected weaker demand for commodities.
+Global foreign direct investment had edged up by 3% last year, after dropping in the previous two years due to increased trade tensions, financial volatility, rising interest rates in rich nations and expected weaker demand for commodities.

 Even before the pandemic, UNCTAD cautioned last September there was “a clear and present danger” of a global recession in 2020 as a result of the trade tensions, corporate debt and weaker growth among both industrialized and developing nations.

 But the coronavirus lockdowns have now all but ended the world's slowing recovery from the global financial crisis more than a decade ago that began with the collapse of Lehman Brothers in September 2008 and almost toppled the world’s financial system.